Ellie-Coding/google-one-tap-drive/README.md

 - Error handling for upload
 - Error handling for Drive permission reject
 - Error handling for IO Stream handling, string conversions, data corruption, aborts etc.
+- Result handling of all internet calls.
+Only update UI when Drive has confirmed operation